aditya95sriram/polycubes/notes.md

     * Phase 1: checks every cell and exor of adjacent/neighboring polycubes presence
     * only add cell as face if exactly one polycube present
     * Phase 2: Union-find algo over all planes (over all 3 directions) to merge single cell faces into panels

+## Summary

+* common face is stored as None, and deleted from polycube neighbor panel
+* extending faces using union find one by one when no common face found (max 4 connected neighbors)